2CATteam/AmbigramGenerator/README.md

 As noted above, it cannot generate a model for a particular perspective.
 It also currently only supports letters, numbers, and spaces.
 I currently have no plans to implement any more characters, since any characters beyond what is already supported would require a significant number of changes to the current algorithm.
 That said, feel free to submit any pull requests implementing new characters if you want.

+Additionally, it has no way of identifying the ocassional instance where it matches letters such that there's small pieces left hovering, or other unnecessary little bits that are unsuitable for 3D printing.
+To fix this, you can re-roll the RNG on the model by adding unsupported characters to the input.
+So, if you're doing "Default" "Example", you can change it to "Default." ".Example" and get a different pairing of letters.
+If you need to keep re-rolling, just add more characters.

 #### Why doesn't this tool support \<feature\>?

 Primarily because I slapped this together in a weekend for fun.
 If you have something you want me to add, though, please let me know and I'll look into it (Unless that request is about additional characters - see above)!
 Better yet, if you want to add the feature yourself, I'm always open to pull requests!